 The modern entrepreneur is faced with a broad spectrum of challenges when establishing a new startup.
 From perfecting the products and services on offer to building a robust business plan, securing appropriate investment and conducting market research, the list of requirements may at times seem endless.

 While diligent planning and a detailed strategy will ultimately guide your business forward, its name will undoubtedly shape its identity, and determine whether consumers' first impression of the company is memorable.
 Therefore, it is one of the most significant decisions you will make for your startup in its infancy.

-Far from being purely a creative process, there are many potential branding, perception, logistic and legal issues to be aware of, too, all of which should be navigated carefully to avoid future troubles.
+Far from being purely a creative process, there are many potential branding, perception, logistic and legal issues to be aware of when bestowing your business with a moniker, all of which should be navigated carefully to avoid future troubles.

 What do you want your startup to be known for?
 Which professional and ethical values do you want to have associated with your work, to remain in the minds of customers, partners and stakeholders?
 These questions should form the basis of the wider brand you create around your company.

 Focus on positive, motivational and impactful principles or qualities which inspire support and loyalty.

 While your company's name will make up a significant portion of your brand, many other components will follow, such as your logo, typography, website design, app and more.
 All of the above must fit together seamlessly to create a long-lasting impression.

 Creating the vision behind your brand is the perfect starting point for brainstorming potential names which represent your startup.
 List the keywords which come to mind when discussing your brand as a whole, and add related words and synonyms as you go along.
 At this stage, consider adding alternative spellings of common words to your list, too, as well as combining short words.
 This will form a pool of names for you to narrow down and, eventually, shortlist.

 So you have a long list of possible names.
 Now what?